106. Musical Travels – New Orleans, LA: Caribbean Connections and the Cradle of Jazz

 Much of my family still lives in New Orleans, although my parents live in central Louisiana and my sister is in Shreveport.
 It takes very little encouragement for my grandmother to welcome me into to her home in Metairie, a quick few-minutes’ drive to New Orleans.
 Monday, May 20, the day after the Sugarmill Music Festival ended, I headed to New Orleans.
 I would tour the French Quarter with cousins on Tuesday and then spend much of Wednesday and Thursday conducting research at The Historic New Orleans Collection whose Williams Research Center on Chartres Street in the Quarter is open to the public.
 I had traded emails with Tulane Professor Emeritus John Baron, an expert on the music of New Orleans, and he recommended that I look into his book, Concert Life in Nineteenth-Century New Orleans as well as Henry Kmen’s classic Music in New Orleans and a few others.
 Alfred Lemmon, Director of the Williams Research Center, and the staff at the Williams were always bringing me new resources to look through as well.
 Although I enjoy and respect jazz, my scholarly interest is in concert music, so I limited my topic to early nineteenth-century concert music in New Orleans—preferably before Louis Moreau Gottschalk whose music is already quite well-explored.
 I learned that Haiti, which was then the French colony of Saint-Domingue, was extremely profitable through its sugarcane plantations and cheap slave labor.
 Known as the “Jewel of the Caribbean,” Saint-Domingue had thriving musical and theatrical establishments and, indeed, its capital Port-au-Prince possessed five opera houses which were enjoyed by its wealthy Creole French minority.
 New Orleans, by comparison, was a mere outpost before the revolution.

 Yet African slaves outnumbered free persons ten to one at Saint-Domingue, and their successful revolution from 1791 to 1804 drove many of their affluent former masters north to New Orleans—those who could escape anyway.
-They brought their remaining slaves with them who, inspired by the success of the Haitian Revolution, staged in 1811 led their own revolt, the German Coast Uprising.
+They brought their remaining slaves with them who in 1811, inspired by the success of the Haitian Revolution, staged their own revolt, the German Coast Uprising.
 This chain of events is well-documented; what is less-documented is how the musical culture came northward.
 Baron writes how concert life in New Orleans begins only around 1791 with the arrival of Haitian musicians.
 He also describes how the first theaters in New Orleans were built at this time, including the Théâtre d’Orléans in 1809 by Haitian refugee and impresario John Davis.
 But, his discussion on Haitian concert life and its impact on concert life in New Orleans ends there.
 Most of the music performed was by popular French opera composers—including André Grétry, whose Sylvain was the first opera performed in New Orleans in 1796, and Étienne Méhul, whose Une folie followed in 1808—or their Italian contemporaries, but there were also local composers active in New Orleans.
 Significantly, by the mid-nineteenth century, New Orleans had an impressive operatic culture, centered at the French Opera House (Théâtre de l'Opéra) and unlike anywhere else in the antebellum United States.
 Indeed, its opera company would travel in the summers, to places like New York City and Philadelphia, at least as early as the 1830s and before these cities had professional opera companies of their own, spreading New Orleans’s love of opera to the rest of the country.

 This is not the typical narrative given of American concert life: more often we hear about Edward MacDowell, Amy Beach, and the other great turn-of-the twentieth-century composers based in New York and Boston.
 In other words, the usual story is how classical music radiated outward from the urban centers of the north.
 If we get that… more often all we get is the foolish “Dvořák Creation Myth” which claims that American classical music, the little there was, was totally reliant on European models prior to this esteemed Bohemian composer’s arrival in New York in 1892; that Dvořák essentially showed American composers how to be American.
 There are some truths in this story but, as Vanderbilt Professor Doug Shadle points out in this Twitter Thread, American composers were already fairly resolute in establishing their own American idiom.
 Back to my point though: opera at least seems to have had a major foothold in New Orleans decades before concert music became established in the north—even Boston’s revered Handel and Haydn Society was not founded until 1815.
 Moreover, that foothold was the result of a successful slave uprising in the Caribbean.
 This largely untold chapter in American music has the potential to break the rigid mold in which we typically cast the concert music of our country.
 It will require further research albeit to justify these claims and a good deal of advocacy to affect any meaningful paradigm shift.